Nordland: Climate

-On the outer islands from Myken in Rødøy in the south and north including most of Lofoten and Vesterålen, the summers become slightly shorter; winter months are still relatively mild (above -3 °C; some islands above 0 °C like Værøy and Bø), making this an area with subpolar oceanic climate (Cfc).
+On the outer islands from Myken in Rødøy Municipality in the south and north including most of Lofoten and Vesterålen, the summers become slightly shorter; winter months are still relatively mild (above -3 C; some areas above 0 C like Værøy Municipality and Bø Municipality), making this an area with subpolar oceanic climate (Cfc).
 Towns within this area includes Leknes, Stokmarknes, Sortland and Andenes.